 - Product Creators

-If your digital presence is not in compliance, you could also end up facing a multitude of penalties, including fines, having your website shut down, even jail time!
+If your digital presence is not in compliance, you could also end up facing a number of penalties, including fines, having your website shut down, even jail time!

-Disclaimer: We are not lawyers and we cannot provide legal advice in this article.
-Do your own due diligence and consult legal experts about the best way of ensuring that your website is compliant with the law wherever you do business.
+Legal Disclaimer: We are not lawyers and we are not offering legal advice on this website.
+You must carry out your own due diligence and we recommend consulting legal experts about the best way of ensuring that your website fully complies with all laws and regulations in your country or region.

 Why It’s Important To Make Your Website Compliant

-Consider what the implications to your business would be if the scenarios below were to happen:
+Are you at risk?
+Consider what the implications to your business would be if the situations below were to happen:

-- A customer suffers a heart attack after using your online workout program.
+- A user has a heart attack after purchasing your online fitness program.

-- The skin cream you promote as an affiliate gives someone allergic reactions.
+- The skin care products you promote as an affiliate gives someone allergic reactions.

-- Your opt-in list provides a statement informing subscribers that you won’t sell their information, but you have not clearly informed them what you will do with their personal details.
+- You’ve told subscribers that you won’t sell their information, but you haven’t informed them exactly what you’ll do with it.

-- Someone steals your content and publishes it on their site.
+- Someone copies content from your site and puts it up on their own site.

-- There is no statement on your site making your visitors aware that you’re an affiliate for the product you’re selling that you may receive a financial benefit if visitors end up buying using your link.
+- There is no statement on your website making your site visitors aware that you’re an affiliate for the product you’re selling that you may receive a financial benefit if visitors end up buying using your link.

-- You have not spelled out the conditions of your return policies.
+- You did not spell out the terms and conditions of your refund or return policies.

-- Visitors claim that the testimonials on your site are all fake and decide to sue you as a result.
+- Your visitors claim that your testimonials are fake and decide to sue you because of it.

-- You didn’t disclose in a product review that you were given a free copy of the product.
+- You haven’t disclosed that you received a free copy of the product you are reviewing.

-- Your website contains adult information and you did not take sufficient measures to keep underaged persons from accessing it.
+- Your site publishes adult-related information and you didn’t take sufficient measures to keep underage children from accessing it.

-Consider too these actual case studies of costly compliance breaches:
+Consider now the following actual examples of costly compliance breaches:

-- A CPA Marketer failed to provide adequate disclaimers telling online users they would have to give up their personal information (including credit card info to complete his offer.
-In addition to a hefty $390,000 fine, they’re now required to give a copy of the judgement to everyone they do business with for the next 20 years, a copy of the judgement — including employees.
+- A CPA Marketer failed to provide adequate disclaimers telling visitors they would be required to give up personal information to complete his offer.
+In addition to a hefty $390,000 fine, they’re now required to give a copy of the judgement to everyone they do business with for the next 20 years — including employees.

-- A social networking app developer copped a massive $800,000 fine for collecting personal information from mobile device address books without the owners’ knowledge and consent – including storing private information about children.
+- A social networking app developer copped a whopping $800,000 fine for collecting personal information from mobile device address books without the owners’ knowledge and consent – including storing private information about children.

-- Facebook’s Terms Of Service does not allow users to scrape UIDs.
-Many marketers gambled that they could get away with it and lost.
-Their accounts were shut down, costing them thousands of dollars in lost revenue.
+- Facebook’s Terms Of Service prohibits using software that scrapes Users IDs.
+Many marketers took a risk and lost.
+Their accounts were shut down, costing them thousands of $$$ in lost revenue.

-- An independent 2010 study by Brad Geddes of SearchEngineLand, showed that, of a couple of hundred websites picked at random, more than 90% had broken at least one of Google’s policies, more than 65% were in violation of at least two of Google’s policies, and more than 40% had broken at least 3 of Google’s policies.
-Although the website owners could technically be sued by Google, more than likely what could happen, is that they would be issued notices or lose access to the Google program whose policies with the violation, which could result in loss of income (e.g. AdSense or AdWords).
+- An independently-conducted 2010 study by Brad Geddes of SearchEngineLand, showed that, of a couple of hundred randomly-picked websites, more than 90% were in breach of at least one of Google’s policies, more than 65% had broken at least two of Google’s policies, and more than 40% were in violation of at least three of Google’s policies.
+Although the website owners could technically be sued by Google, more than likely what could happen, is that they would be issued notices or lose access entirely to the Google program they had violated, which could result in loss of income (e.g. AdSense or AdWords).

-Can you see how you could easily be exposed to the risk of non-compliance?
+Can you see how easy it is to be exposed to the risks of litigation through non-compliance?